caraya/entry-level-content/src/md-content/basics.md

 ### Citing content

 Because of the orginal use for the web as a document sharing system, we have support for block quotations and sourcing where appropriate.
 The
-[blockquote](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element) element acts as a container one or more elements from a different document and source.
+[blockquote](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element) element acts as a container for one or more elements from a different document and source.

-The [cite](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-cite-element) elements indicates the name of the source the quotation is from.
+The [cite](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-cite-element) element indicates the name of the quotation source.
 This is an inline element.
 In the example below the `cite` element  is inside a paragraph, which is one way I would normally cite content in blocks.

 ```html
 <section>